-The proof of Theorem 2 is essentially reduced to the analysis of two scenarios, in both of which Theorem 3 is applicable.
-The first scenario handles the case in which M (properly immersed smooth two-sided and stable) is weakly close (i.e. as a varifold) to a hyperplane with multiplicity; the second one handles the case in which M (of the same kind) is weakly close to a classical cone.
-In both scenarios the conclusion is that M must be a smooth perturbation (as an immersion) of the cone in question (which is a hyperplane with multiplicity in the former case, and has to be a union of hyperplanes with multiplicity in the latter case).
+The proof of Theorem 2 is reduced to the analysis of scenarios in which Theorem 3 is applicable.
+The first scenario handles the case in which M (properly immersed smooth two-sided and stable) is weakly close (i.e. as a varifold) to a hyperplane with multiplicity; the second one handles the case in which M is weakly close to a classical cone; the third one handles the case in which M is weakly close to a (finite) union of hyperplanes with multiplicity.
+In all scenarios the conclusion is that M must be a smooth perturbation (as an immersion) of the cone in question (which is a posteriori always a union of hyperplanes with multiplicity).